somberdesign/PythonScripts/ReadSalesCsv/_readme.txt

 2. Put a current copy of 'Movie List.txt' in dir ~\ReadSalesCsv\Input .
   a.
 Make a new list with "~\FileList\FileList.py".
 Use SmartList_*.txt.
   b.
-Replace the contents of google doc 'Movie List.txt' with what's in SmartList_*.txt
+Replace google doc SmartList.txt with the new one
   c.
 Copy *_SmartList_Full to the DVD machine at c:\Users\rgw3\PythonScripts\SearchToBrowser\ as SmartlistFull.txt

 3. Execute ReadSalesCsv.py.
 This reads data from the csvs and puts it into \Output\SalesData.py.